NASWA-OpenUI/Open-UI-Framework/Module Documentation/Monetary Determination Module/Monetary Determination Module Spec.md

 - The monetary determination module shall accurately calculate reported wages to determine the weekly benefit amount.

 ## Conditions Necessary for Adoption
-In addition to what is generally true of modules within the Open UI Framework, as described in **Conditions Necessary for Adoption** [link to be created], we believe it is unlikely that this module would be adopted on its own.
+In addition to what is generally true of modules within the Open UI Framework, as described in [Conditions Necessary for Adoption](https://github.com/NASWA-OpenUI/Open-UI-Framework/blob/main/Framework%20FAQs/Adopting%20the%20Open%20UI%20Framework.md), we believe it is unlikely that this module would be adopted on its own.
 However, once implemented, the Monetary Determination module could be able to be updated and/or replaced individually.
 More research is needed.

 ## Sources
 - [ETA State Comparison Guide](https://oui.doleta.gov/unemploy/pdf/uilawcompar/2023/monetary.pdf)